-Over six monthly Saturdays you will look at the way narrative drives different genres including memoir, biography, travel and food writing.
+Over five monthly Saturdays you will look at the way narrative drives different genres including memoir, biography, travel and food writing.

 The course centres on providing support and ideas via discussion and feedback for your own specific projects, possibly started in Narrative Non-Fiction.